Nine Mile Loop

 Erie Canal Heritage Trail

-My adult children both live in the Rochester, NY area.
+My adult son lives in the Rochester, NY area.
 When I visit, I often take my bike along and ride some of the many trails in that area.
 The Erie Canalway National Heritage Corridor passes through the area and provides the longest and perhaps the nicest trail rides.
 The corridor runs 365 miles from Buffalo to past Schenectady, NY.
 If you include other connected canal trails the mileage hits 500 miles.
-I have ridden from Brockport to Macedon on the western most 100 mile segment called the Erie Canal Heritage Trail.
+I have ridden from West of Brockport to Macedon on the western most 100 mile segment called the Erie Canal Heritage Trail.

 You can see a video of a recent ride on my YouTube Channel: Mark's Bike Tock